aviad22211/Base-Converter/README.md

 Also this program isn't fast enough like one that produced by high-level compilers.
 This was written as practice for me while learning assembly language.
 So in time, I will update this program to optimize it while I'm learning how compiler translated/optimized high-level language.

+-- updates --
+https://godbolt.org/ - good website that can enable us to see compiler assembly output with ease.

 # Feature(s)
 - Can support number bases from Base 2 until Base 62.
 - Support signed number.
 (2's complement)